 Implementing CI/CD properly requires a holistic look at all the steps and tools in the development and delivery process to create a supportive platform.
 In this blog post, we:

 - Set out the major components of a CI/CD platform – while recognizing that each organization may create its own specific process

 - Describe what to expect from the software development, testing, and delivery process when using CI/CD

-- Highlight the role of the open source NGINX software and NGINX Plus in a robust, modern CI/CD platform
+- Highlight the role of NGINX Open Source and NGINX Plus in a robust, modern CI/CD platform